Clustered License Servers – configure, install, upgrade, and uninstall

 A typical cluster configuration has, at a minimum, one active and one passive (backup) server.
 When the active server in a cluster fails, the ownership of the resources in the cluster are transferred to another node in the cluster.
 Typically, users cannot detect when one server in a cluster fails over to another.

 When the active node of a clustered License Server fails, there is no impact on users connected to the Citrix product.
-The product might briefly enter the licensing grace period and an event might be written in the product’s event log.
+The product might briefly enter the License caching mode and an event might be written in the product’s event log.

 Important: